Stress in the aviation industry: Advances in cockpit technology

-From the Asiana Airlines Flight 214 study, Kathy Abbott of the Federal Aviation Administration stated that "the data suggests that the highly integrated nature of current flight decks and additional add-on features have increased flight crew knowledge and introduced complexity that sometimes results in pilot confusion and errors during flight deck operation."
-U.S. investigators instructed the manufactures to fix Boeing 777's complex control systems because pilots "no longer fully understand" how aircraft systems work.
+In the Asiana Airlines Flight 214 study, Kathy Abbott of the Federal Aviation Administration stated that "the data suggests that the highly integrated nature of current flight decks and additional add-on features have increased flight crew knowledge and introduced complexity that sometimes results in pilot confusion and errors during flight deck operation."
+U.S. investigators instructed Boeing to fix the 777's complex control systems because pilots "no longer fully understand" how aircraft systems work.
 As technology advances, more and more new instruments are put into the cockpit panel.
 As these increase, cognitive demands also increase, and pilots are becoming distracted from their primary tasks.
 Although having various types of information enhances situation awareness, it also overloads sensory channels.
-Since human's cognitive loads are limited, information overloads only increase the risk of flight accidents.
-Pilots have more difficulty perceiving and processing the data when information are overwhelming.
+Since human's cognitive loads are limited, information overloads increase the risk of flight accidents.
+Pilots have more difficulty perceiving and processing data when the amount of information is overwhelming.